 - Control, specifically how much an individual can directly affect or influence the way they work

-- Support, including encouragement, sponsorship and resources an organisation, line managers and colleagues provide
+- Support - including encouragement, sponsorship, and resources - that organisations, line managers and colleagues provide

-- Relationships, including promoting a positive workplace where conflict and unacceptable behaviour are addressed appropriately
+- Relationships, including the promotion of a positive workplace where conflict and unacceptable behaviour are addressed appropriately

-- Role and whether individuals understand their place in an organisation and the avoidance of conflicting roles
+- Roles.
+Do individuals understand their place in an organisation and the importance of avoiding conflicting roles?

 - Change, including how organisational change of any size is managed and communicated